 Annual reports on the work of the Judicial Council are published on its website.
 However, content-wise, these reports represent reports about the work of the courts.
-As the authority that oversees the work of the courts, the Judicial Council should critically review and evaluate reports on the work of all courts, instead of listing statistics on the courts activities and overview of their work.
-Also, much of the report on the Judicial Council work contains information about the activities of the President of the Supreme Court, noting her visits to other countries and visits of representatives of other countries to the Supreme Court of Montenegro, which does not encourage the impression that this is a document describing the work of the Judicial Council.
+As the authority that oversees the work of the courts, pursuant to its constitutional authority, the Judicial Council should critically review and evaluate reports on the work of all courts, instead of only listing statistics on the courts activities and overview of their work.
+Also, much of the report on the Judicial Council work contains information about the activities of the President of the Supreme Court and the Judicial Council, noting her visits to other countries and visits of representatives of other countries to the Supreme Court of Montenegro, which does not encourage the impression that this is a document describing the work of the Judicial Council.